 Use the Tablet Preview to see your theme applied to a tablet screen.

 Using the Live Preview

-Although the Customizer gives you an immediate preview with a couple of patterns, you probably want to see how the theme looks across your application.
-To do that, use the Live Preview feature, to generate a QR code, which you can scan with the Mobile Customizer Live Preview Block, already included in our Demo apps.
+Although the Customizer gives you an immediate preview with a couple of patterns, you probably want to see how the theme looks like across your application.
+To do that, use the Live Preview feature, to generate a QR code, which you can scan with the Customizer Preview Block.

 Keep in mind this only acts as a preview.
-Developers still need to apply the generated CSS in the application theme.
+You still need to apply the generated CSS in the application theme.

 Generating Your Custom Theme

 When your theme is ready, click Generate Theme.
 This will automatically copy your theme to the clipboard, so you can paste it in your application Theme in Service Studio.
 When you paste the new CSS, you should replace the existing default customization from the original template.
 If you don’t replace it, the custom CSS made in the Theme may have an impact in the Customizer Theme if there are changes to colors and backgrounds.
 Animations and structure changes are fully compatible.

 At the very bottom of the Customizer controls, there’s a button to enable Advanced Options.
 These allow you to:

 - Enter the Application Name next to the logo, replacing the title on the Splash and Login screens.